arnabganguly/HDInsightESPLab/Architecture.md

 7. To enable communication between HDInsight and ADDS , HDInsight clusters can be optionally created with the ADDS VNet .
 If they are created in a separate VNet(recommended approach) , that VNet needs to be [peered](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview) with the ADDS VNet.
 This way multiple HDInsight clusters VNets can be peered to the ADDS VNet.
 The current limit for virtual network peerings for a virtual network in Azure is [500](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits).

+9. Post peering the HDInsight VNet needs to be configured to use Azure AD-DS private IPs as the DNS server addresses.

 8. The [Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview)(MI) feature in Azure can be used to authenticate via a service principal to any service that supports Azure AD authentication.
 In this architecture, there are two user-assigned managed service identities.

 9. The user-assigned managed identity , **AAD-DS MSI**  is created and assigned with the role of *HDInsight Domain Service Contributor* to the Azure AAD-DS.
 This MI is replayed  on to the HDInsight cluster during deployment and is used as the service principal to authenticate to the AAD-DS during runtime.
 Further this managed identity can be assigned to specific users and groups through the *Managed Identity Operator* role.